AsmaeFILALI/azure-spring-apps-sso-client-cred/Readme.md

 ## Security Flow

-The Books SPA and the Books Microservice communication are secured through the client credentials flow, utilizing the Spring Cloud Gateway.
+The communication between The Books SPA and the Books Microservice is secured through the [client credentials flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow), utilizing the Spring Cloud Gateway.
 This flow is as follows:

 ![Authentication Flow](assets/AuthenticationFlow.png)<br/>